hanwenguo/hugo-theme-nostyleplease/README.md

 * Responsive
 * Content first (typography optimized for maximum readability)
 * RSS feed (using Hugo's embedded RSS template)
+* MathJax support

 ## Installation

-Just the same as any other Hugo theme.
+The easiest way is to clone this repo (or add as a submodule) to themes/nostyleplease then append `theme = 'nostyleplease'` as a newline to config.toml.
 Pages shipped with theme as examples have `draft: true` in their frontmatters, use `--buildDrafts` to build them.

 ## Usage